How to Use GROUP BY Clause in PostgreSQL

 A table named "bike_details" has already been created that contains the following records:

-Select * from bike_details;
+Select * FROM bike_details;

 The below-given query will get the record of the selected table, and it will group the result based on bike_model: